sparkfun/SparkFun_Digi_XBee_Explorer_USB-C/docs/hardware_overview.md

 ## Power

-The USB-C connector on the board is for UART.
-Input VCC range is between <b>3.3V-4.3V</b>.
+The USB-C connector on the board provides power and is used to communicate with the Digi XBee board via UART.
+Input VCC range is between <b>3.3V-5.5V</b>.

 <figure markdown>